tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 opportunistically established connection, but only provided either condition 1 or 2 matches.

+If a CONNECT* request does not include a Proxy-DNS-SVCB header, and if clients do not have a cached SVCB RR, SVCB-optional clients SHOULD proceed with using the established connection.

 For all of the above, clients MUST age out information learned about Proxy-DNS-Used and Proxy-DNS-SVCB based on the TTLs returned in those headers.
 Clients SHOULD continue to refresh them as requests are made to the proxy.
 Clients SHOULD periodically re-evaluate if new connections need to be established based on expiry of these TTLs.

+*TODO*: Most of this section assumes ServiceMode records.
+	We should better structure to handle AliasMode records.
+	(I'm not sure the second condition ever applies?)
+	Below is some partial text:

+When Proxy-DNS-SVCB (or a cached SVCB) contains an AliasMode record, clients SHOULD either use a connection made to the TargetName of the AliasMode record, or they SHOULD use a connection where any of the hostnames returned in Proxy-DNS-Used matches the TargetName of the AliasMode record.

 ## SVCB-required clients